Raghadddd9/Income/README.md

 capital-gain: capital gains for an individual.

-●Integer greater than or equal to 0
+  - Integer greater than or equal to 0

-capital-loss: capital loss for an individual
+- capital-loss: capital loss for an individual

-●Integer greater than or equal to 0
+  - Integer greater than or equal to 0

-hours-per-week:: the hours an individual has reported to work per week.
+- hours-per-week:: the hours an individual has reported to work per week.

-● continuous.
+  - continuous.

-native-country:country of origin for an individual.
+- native-country:country of origin for an individual.

-●United-States, Cambodia, England, Puerto-Rico, Canada, Germany, Outlying-US(Guam-USVI-etc), India, Japan, Greece, South, China, Cuba, Iran, Honduras, Philippines, Italy, Poland, Jamaica, Vietnam, Mexico, Portugal, Ireland, France, Dominican-Republic, Laos, Ecuador, Taiwan, Haiti, Columbia, Hungary, Guatemala, Nicaragua, Scotland, Thailand, Yugoslavia, El-Salvador, Trinadad&Tobago, Peru, Hong, Holand-Netherlands.
+  - United-States, Cambodia, England, Puerto-Rico, Canada, Germany, Outlying-US(Guam-USVI-etc), India, Japan, Greece, South, China, Cuba, Iran, Honduras, Philippines, Italy, Poland, Jamaica, Vietnam, Mexico, Portugal, Ireland, France, Dominican-Republic, Laos, Ecuador, Taiwan, Haiti, Columbia, Hungary, Guatemala, Nicaragua, Scotland, Thailand, Yugoslavia, El-Salvador, Trinadad&Tobago, Peru, Hong, Holand-Netherlands.

--income whether or not an individual makes more than $50,000 annually.
+- income whether or not an individual makes more than $50,000 annually.

-- - ●50K, <=50Kmore or less 50k/per year
+  - 50K, <=50Kmore or less 50k/per year